withastro/starlight/docs/src/content/docs/accessibility-statement.md

 Starlight takes the following measures to ensure accessibility:

-- Include accessibility throughout our development process
+- Include accessibility throughout our development process.
-- Review accessibility in pull requests and code reviews
+- Review accessibility in pull requests and code reviews.
-- Maintain issues labeled [`a11y`][a11y-issues] to track accessibility work
+- Maintain issues labeled [`a11y`][a11y-issues] to track accessibility work.
-- Welcome and act on community accessibility feedback and audits
+- Welcome and act on community accessibility feedback and audits.

 ## Conformance status